gSchool/DNA-release-2/03-Phase-2/04b-sea-of-metrics.md

 ##### !placeholder

-If you don’t know how to answer this for your specific program or effort, utilize the user story approach and share what SW Acquisition metrics you believe are critical to be tracked.
+If you don’t know how to answer this for your specific program or effort, utilize the user story approach and share what SW Acquisition metrics you believe are critical to be tracked based upon what you have learned to date.

 ##### !end-placeholder